effektif/user-docs/docs/integration/connectors.rst

 	  "kind" : "datetime"
 	}

-Every date value in a record must be formatted as a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) string in UTC.
+Every date type value in a record must be formatted as a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) string in UTC.
 The used format is ``YYYY-MM-DDThh:mm:ss.SSSZ``, an example value looks like this::

 	"2012-02-14T09:20:00.000Z"

+``date`` and ``time`` strings need to be transmitted in that format as well.
+As mentioned before, for those types only the first respectively the last part of the timestamp is considered during the execution.

 Email address type
 ^^^^^^^^^^^^^^^^^^

+The email address type represents, as the name already indicates, an email address.

 * ``name`` - ``emailAddress``